oi-overide/oi/README.md

 ## Contributing

 We welcome contributions from the community!
-Here’s how you can help:
+There's a lot going on and we are slowing building so, we can use some help.

+1. Take a look at open [project items](https://github.com/users/oi-overide/projects/1)
+2. It's a good idea to join the discord to discuss the change.

+After this..

 1. **Fork** the repository.
 2. Create a **new branch** for your feature or fix.
+3. Use the target version branch as base.
-3. Submit a **pull request** and describe your changes.
+4. Submit a **pull request** and describe your changes.

 Feel free to open issues for bugs, feature requests, or general feedback!